mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Over the lifetime of a group, its state will change for:

 * Group initialization
-* A current member adding a new participant
+* A current member adding a new client
-* A current participant updating its leaf key
+* A current member updating its leaf key
 * A current member deleting another current member

 In MLS, these changes are accomplished by broadcasting "handshake"